learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ```

-Great, now that we have the complete text files into `lines` RDD, we can easily use map function to break it down further into individual words and parallelize it accoridngly.
+Great, now that we have the complete text files into `lines` RDD, we can easily use map function to break it down further into individual words and parallelize it accordingly.

-__Note: Paralellization is handled by Spark environment accordnig to available infrastructure and doesnt need any further configuration__.
+__Note: Parallelization is handled by Spark environment according to available infrastructure and doesn't need any further configuration__.

 ## The MAP function `map(func)`